Frequently Asked QuestionsLast Updated: May 6th, 2021

 Can I appoint a specific solicitor or barrister for my case?

 As you have appointed Kang & Co Solicitors Limited to advise and represent you, one of our solicitors or barristers will be dealing with your case on a regular basis.
 As our lawyers often deal with multiple clients on a regular basis it is inevitable that cases and Court Hearings clash and for that reason, we can’t guarantee that the lawyer dealing with your case will also represent you at Court.
-If the lawyer dealing with your case is available, a qualified member of the Kang & Co Solicitors team will be assigned to your case.
+If the lawyer dealing with your case is available for any reason, a qualified member of the Kang & Co Solicitors team will be assigned to your case.

 What other legal defence fees might I incur in my case?